immcantation/immcantation/docs/tutorials/10x_tutorial.rst

 inferred clonal groups, we cluster BCR sequences that have the same heavy chain V and J genes and same junction length.
-We next cluster sequences with similar junction regions, using either a `defined sequence distance cutoff <https://changeo.readthedocs.io/en/stable/examples/cloning.html>`__, or an adaptive threshold (`SCOPer <https://scoper.readthedocs.io/en/stable/>`__).
+We next cluster sequences with similar junction regions, using either a `defined sequence distance cutoff <https://changeo.readthedocs.io/en/stable/examples/cloning.html>`__, or an adaptive threshold (`SCOPer`_).
 When available, we can also split clonal groups that have `differing light chain V and J genes. <https://changeo.readthedocs.io/en/stable/examples/10x.html>`__

 In the previous section, we used a predefined clonal clustering threshold of ``0.1`` using the ``-x`` option in the ``changeo-10x`` script.